What is the best probiotic to take for acne?

 Please note: this post contains some affiliate links.
 This means that if you purchase something linked in this article, I may receive a small commission.
 However, rest assured that I am very particular about the products I recommend, and ONLY recommend products I trust.

 By now, most of us know the benefits of probiotics and probiotic-containing foods for overall health.
-But did you know you can take probiotics for acne?!
+But do probiotics help with acne or do they actually cause acne?
 With all the different types of probiotics out there it can be hard to navigate.
 So today, I'm going to dive into the best probiotics for acne but specifically which species are best for acne because they can help with acne!

 A recent study (1) has proven that people with acne actually have a completely different arrangement of gut bacteria and fungus compared to those without acne.
 The study found that those with acne had less gut diversity (meaning fewer different types of strains and species- current research shows we want MORE gut diversity for optimal gut health and health overall) AND an undesirable balance of particular bacterial families in the gut.
 While the study isn't proving acne is caused from dysbiosis (an unbalaned gut) it is solidifying the theory that those with acne likely have dysbiosis, and in my opinion, certainly supports the need for gut support in the journey of healing your skin.
 This study also supports the theory behind the link between gut health and acne.
 Therefore, for many of my clients, I start them on probiotics to help acne.
 In my practice, I've found that the right probiotic is an integral part of the best acne treatment for my individual clients.
 There's also the issue of potentially making digestive symptoms worse- when certain conditions are present (like SIBO, for example) taking a probiotic may make you feel worse and unfortunately won't do much for your skin.